 Puppies are often at increased risk of developing mange, so it is important to do everything you can to ensure they get off to a strong start.
 Check out our new puppy checklist to ensure you give your new pet the best chance of a long, healthy, disease-free life.

-Mange can be a serious health problem for dogs, so prompt and proper treatment is imperative.
+Mange can be a serious health problem for pets, so prompt and proper treatment is imperative.
 It is usually a good idea to consult your vet if you suspect that your dog is suffering from mange, as it is easy to confuse mange with other skin and coat ailments.

 You’ll also want to find out which type of mite is giving your dog problems, and your veterinarian will be able to do this with greater accuracy than you will.
 Additionally, veterinary-recommended treatments are typically the most effective way to deal with the issue.